mxcl/swift-sh/README.md

 and build a single executable for your script in `~/Library/Caches/Shwifty`, the script is then executed via `swift run`.

-# Stuff We Would/Plan-to Implement

-* Full URLs for non GitHub packages
+# TODO

 * Specifications for GitHub packages where the import name is not the same as the repository name
 * More types of version specifications
 * Removing SwiftPM output unless there are errors
 * Optimizing the cache (creating a library structure more like `gem` or `pip` would)
+* Error out if the import specification is invalid, currently we silently ignore such lines

 # Limitations